pybsimu/pybsimu/README.md

 ```/home/ubuntu/include/**```

 You can get to the 'Edit includePath setting' by either using the "C/Cpp: Edit Configurations" command in the command palette or by selecting "Edit "includePath" setting" in the light bulb menu

+This is based on this super helpful post:   https://andrey-shornikov.medium.com/ibsimu-simulation-package-in-a-docker-container-b14203aa57b0